kyma-incubator/examples/kyma-local-e2e-scenario/README.md

 * Verify
   * Navigate to Administration --> Applications --> sample-external-solution
-  * You should be able to see the registered API
+  * You should be able to see the registered API 'sample-es-ws-api'.

 ## Register Events